maharshi-gg/LMS/README.md

     A librarian can-

-    Log in with email and password.
+    Log in with email and password:

     Edit their own profile to choose an existing library.
 Each librarian can only work for one library.